vildly/lighthouse-sensor-bot/README.md

 Copy the backend-example.env file to .env and update the variables.

 For the frontend, create a `.env.development.local` file.
-(This can be omitted if you don't want to run the frontend in development mode.)
+(This can be omitted if you don't want to run the frontend in development mode from terminal.)

 Copy the frontend-example.env.development.local file to .env.development.local and update the variable if needed.

 Create a `.env` file in the root directory.

 Copy the root-example.env file to .env and update the variables.

+### 1.1 For ARM64 architecture

+Change the Dockerfile in the backend directory to use the arm64 python image.

 ### 2. Start the Application